mbsbahru/mbsbahru.github.io/projects/mrobosub.md

 ---
-title: RoboSub 2024
+title: RoboNation's 27th International RoboSub Competition (2024)
 ---

-## RoboNation's 27th International RoboSub Competition (2024)

 As a software developer for the [Michigan Robotic Submarine](https://www.michiganrobosub.com/) team.